retube/Albumiphy/README.md

 and voila!

-Copy to your favorite web server, USB stick etc at your leisure.
+Copy the `Albumiphy` folder to your favorite web server, USB stick etc at your leisure.

 ## Home page